smethven/battleship/README.md

 > The MVP clearly builds significantly on the language and will lead in interesting and natural ways to learning for the students.

+Our MVP will be a command line game in which a user will be able to play a game of battleships, through the internet.
+We will have create a standard language in which users can interface with our game and get feedback on the result of their move.
+Additionally we will communicate and maintain consistency between the two players game states throughout play.

 ## Proof of Concept

 Replace this with a description of your proof-of-concept.
 This may be as short as a few paragraphs, or it may be longer.